shreyabhatta/shreyabhatta/README.md

 Hey!
 I am **Shreya Bhattacharya,** a second-year undergraduate from IIT Kanpur pursuing B.Tech in Materials Science and Engineering.

-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning Natural Language Processing
 - 👯 I’m looking to collaborate on machine learning and deep learning

 📫 How to reach me: